laurus96/Microservices-Example/README.md

 Starting services in this order:

 1) Eureka Server
-2) Gateway Service
+2) Image Service
-3) Image Service
+3) Gallery Service
+4) World Service
-4) Gallery Service
+4) Gateway Service

 Use this link to test the services: